-When you've paid the maximum tax-deductible amount, your plan will be marked with a 'Fully paid' label in your accounts overview.
+When you've paid the maximum tax-deductible amount, your plan will be marked with a 'Fully paid' label in your overview.
 If you tap this label, a screen will appear showing what you've already paid and still have left to pay into your plan and what this year's maximum tax-deductible amount is.
 This screen will also be marked with a 'Fully paid' label when you've deposited the entire amount qualifying you for the full tax break.

 Yes.
-Just tap your account to view its details and pay into your plan.
+Just tap your plan to view its details and pay into your plan.
 The amount to be deposited is the amount needed to top up your plan to get the full tax relief.
 You can change this amount if you prefer, as long as you don't exceed the maximum tax-deductible amount.

 Note that we’re unable to check in real time whether you’ve deposited the entire amount making you eligible for the full tax break.
 If you pay in too much, we’ll repay you the difference afterwards.

 It takes 3 banking days to process a deposit, so you won't be able to make a second deposit quickly after making a first one.
 Once your previous deposit has been processed, you can make another one.

 If you hold the KBC Home & Pension Plan – NIHDI insurance product, you can only view the reserve that you have built up with it.

 This type of saving is where you save through a life insurance savings (class 21) product or unit-linked life insurance (class 23) product to build up a supplementary pension or (if a class 21 product) to pay for mortgage protection cover.
 It also benefits you in that you can get tax relief of up to 30% on the amount you save.